 Magnesium In Chocolate

-There is evidence that we can benefit from enjoying dark chocolate in our diet.
+Did you know that there is evidence that we can benefit from enjoying dark chocolate in our diet?
 That’s because it actually contains a nice amount of magnesium, an essential mineral our bodies need to function properly.

-Coming in at 176 mg in a 100 g serving, it’s a great way to add a little more magnium in our diet.
-Just another great excuse to enjoy these low carb triple chocolate crinkle cookies.
+Coming in at 176 mg in a 100 g serving, it’s a great way to add a little more magnesium in our diet.

 Other Dark Chocolate Benefits